nfantone/ninja-rabbit/README.md

  - [Tiled](http://www.mapeditor.org) - Free tile map editor.
 Used as a level editor, as well as laying out physics related objects.
  - [TexturePacker](https://www.codeandweb.com/texturepacker) - Creation of sprite sheets.
 Allows exporting to _libGDX_ atlas format.

-> All of the above are free and open source projects.
+> With the exception of _TexturePacker_, all of the above are free and open source projects.
 You might as well considered donating or contributing something back if they have managed to help you in some way or if you enjoy using them.

+> _libGDX_ has [its own](https://github.com/libgdx/libgdx/wiki/Texture-packer) open source texture packer, as an alternative to the **CodeAndWeb** application.

 #### Design
 Ideas for the architecture and design were shamelessly taken from the phenomenal [Game Programming Patterns](http://gameprogrammingpatterns.com) online book, by _EA_ developer [@munificentbob](https://twitter.com/intent/user?screen_name=munificentbob), following the path of [Erich Gamma](http://https://en.wikipedia.org/wiki/Erich_Gamma) and cia.
 Honorable mentions go to the [Component](http://gameprogrammingpatterns.com/component.html) and [State](http://gameprogrammingpatterns.com/state.html) design patterns.
 Both of them were used in **ninja-rabbit**.